 5. Agencies will document and report compliance with this Policy.

-Agencies shall use Washington’s Electronic Business Solution (WEBS) to report environmental attributes that were included in solicitations posted on WEBS; and which of those attributes were included in the resulting awards.
+Agencies shall use Washington’s Electronic Business Solution (WEBS) to report electronic product preferences that were included in solicitations posted on WEBS; and which of those attributes were included in the resulting awards.

-The documentation of the purchasing of electronic products, complying with this policy, for Direct Buy purchases shall be at the discretion of the agency.
+Where an agency determines that it will not apply a recycled material preference, the reasons for this determination will be documented in the procurement file and in WEBS.

 Agencies will document and retain purchasing decisions that reflect compliance with RCW 39.26.265 and this Policy with the procurement file.

 The agency’s record of compliance with this policy may be factored into an agency’s procurement risk assessment.